kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/hpa.md

 ---

-The Horizontal Pod Autoscaler automatically scales the number of pods in a deployment based on observed CPU utilization or Memory usage.
-The controller periodically adjusts the number of replicas in a deployment to match the observed average CPU utilization to the target value specified by user.
+The Horizontal Pod Autoscaler (HPA) automatically scales the number of pods in a deployment based on observed CPU utilization or Memory usage.
+The controller periodically adjusts the number of replicas in a deployment to match the observed average CPU utilization or Memory usage to the target value specified by user.

 ## How does the HPA work

 The Horizontal Pod Autoscaler is implemented as a control loop, with a period controlled by the controller manager’s HPA sync-period flag (with a default value of 30 seconds).
 For per-pod resource metrics (like CPU), the controller fetches the metrics from the resource metrics API for each pod targeted by the Horizontal Pod Autoscaler.
 See [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) for more details.

 After creating HPA in the deployment, Controller Manager can access to Metrics-server.
 And it can obtain the utilization ratio or the original value's (which is determined by the target type) average value of each container cluster in the customized resources.
 Then, the Controller Manager will compare the average value with the HPA's setting index.
 At the same time, the Controller Manager can calculate the specific value of Pod's elastic expansion in the deployment.
 For the Pod's CPU and its storage resources, it should be considered the limits and requests.
 When scheduling, Kube-scheduler will calculate according to the requests.
-Thus, if Pod has not been set the requst, the flexible expansion will not work.
+Thus, if Pod has not been set the request, the flexible expansion will not work.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716214909.png#alt=)